In the great debate about pets and our love for them, there are normally two main sides. There is team cat and then there is team dog.

 #2 Kneading

-Another common sign of a cat’s attachment to their owner is kneading.
+Another common sign of a cat’s attachment to its owner is kneading.
 This behavior involves a cat pressing their paws in and out against a soft surface, such as a blanket or their owner’s lap.

 It’s thought to be a leftover behavior from kittenhood, when kittens knead their mother’s belly to stimulate milk production.
 When cats do this to their owners, it’s a sign of trust and affection.